Beyond LinkedIn: How B2B brands market in 2026 [Updated]

-In 2025, LinkedIn will still be the go-to platform for B2B tech marketing, especially in fields like cloud and enterprise software.
+In 2025, LinkedIn was the go-to platform for B2B tech marketing, especially in fields like cloud and enterprise software.
 A whopping 86% of B2B marketers use LinkedIn, making it by far the most-used social network in this space.
 And it’s not just about presence.

 Nearly half of B2B marketers say LinkedIn brings them the best quality leads of any channel.
 With an audience of professionals (over 1.8 billion visits monthly as of early 2025) primed for business content, LinkedIn has become a central hub for content marketing and prospecting.